MINERVA / BELGIUM ( 1899 - 1939 )

 After WWII from 1953 to 1956 the company produced a version of the Land Rover under license for the Belgian army

-Down to the right and left on the above shown radiator you can recognize two round, red emblems with the letter M and the number 6 resp.
+Down to the right and left on the last photo of this post you can recognize two round, red emblems with the letter M and the number 6 resp.
 6. These are enameled hubcap emblems MINERVA used for a short time.

 For more emblems see older posts or top right (list of car makers).